CCPC Logo

 Visit Website

 Pennsylvania Department of Environmental Protection This program provides funding for a variety of project types including watershed restoration work such as: watershed assessments; development and implementation of watershed restoration or protection plans; implementation of stormwater management wetlands, riparian buffer fencing and planting, streambank restoration, agricultural BMPs; and demonstration/education projects and outreach activities.
 Eligible applicants include municipalities, municipal authorities, watershed organizations, and other non-profits.
-The application period is now closed.
-Approximately $18.2 million has been awarded to fund 65 projects to clean up waters in PA, with 5 projects in Chester County in 2021.
+This program opens once each year, typically in the spring.

 Marcellus Shale Legacy Fund Grants